m3db/m3/docs/operational_guide/upgrading_m3.md

 ### Kubernetes

-If running M3DB on Kubernetes, upgrading is simple.
+If running `M3DB` on Kubernetes, upgrade by completing the following steps.

 1. Identify the version of m3dbnode to upgrade to [on Quay](https://quay.io/repository/m3db/m3dbnode?tab=tags).